BambooSilver/TinyTimer/PRIVACY.md

 Although no personal data is stored, if you have any concerns or questions about how the bot works, feel free to contact the developer.

-You have the right to request information about your data, but since we don’t store any, there’s generally nothing to retrieve or delete.
+Under GDPR, you have the right to request access to, correction of, or deletion of your personal data.
+However, as we do not store any personal data, these rights are not applicable in practice.

 ---

 ## Contact

 If you need to get in touch, please contact:
-- **Owner**  BambooSilver@proton.me (`4Silver` on Discord)
+- **Owner**  BambooSilver@proton.me (`4silver` on Discord)
 - **Developer**  justbitmeof@gmail.com (`cazzox_veloce` on Discord)

 ---